enofex/naikan-test/README.md

 # The naikan-test module

-This module provides a set of tools and utilities for testing the naikan modules:
+This module provides a set of tools and utilities for testing the Naikan modules:

 * [Naikan](https://github.com/enofex/naikan)
 * [Naikan Model](https://github.com/enofex/naikan-model)